Jingvu/HR-Analytics-Dashboard-PowerBI/README.md

 - **Demographics:** Identifies diversity balance and age distribution for inclusive hiring and development programs.

--** Performance Tracking:** Uncovers patterns in satisfaction across different roles and over time; detects alignment or gaps between employee self-perception and manager assessment.
+- **Performance Tracking:** Uncovers patterns in satisfaction across different roles and over time; detects alignment or gaps between employee self-perception and manager assessment.

 - **Attrition:** Highlights where turnover is highest (by pay band, tenure, or job function) to help HR focus retention strategies and stock option incentives.